Hypothesis Testing > What is a Standardized Test Statistic?

 Standardized Test Statistic Formula

 If you’re taking the AP Statistics test, you’ll need to know the general formula for a standardized test statistic.
 Standardized test statistics are used in hypothesis testing.
-The general formula formula is:
+The general formula is:

 Standardized test statistic: (statistic-parameter)/(standard deviation of the statistic).